Fiona-T/knot-art/README.md

 1. Add all the changes above, commit them and push them to GitHub using `git add`, `git commit -m "commit msg"` and `git push` commands in command line
 2. Go to Heroku and in Config vars, add `DISABLE_COLLECTSTATIC` with a value of `1`, for the initial deployment.

 **Note:** steps 3 and 4 below are not currently possible in Heroku due to a change as of 16th April 2022.
 Heroku have removed the functionality to deploy from the Heroku dashboard or to add automatic deployments.
 It is not clear if this functionality has been removed on a permanent or temporary basis, so the steps have been left below in case the functionality is restored in the future.
-Until the functionality is restored, these two steps must be done through the command line.
+Until the functionality is restored, these two steps must be done through the command line, as shown [in this section underneath steps 3 and 4](#to-do-the-above-steps-3-and-4-through-the-command-line-instead).

 3. In the Deploy tab, go to Deployment method and click GitHub
     - If have not connected to GitHub previously: